zafirr31/CTF-Things/2019/GoogleCTF-BeginnersQuest/WorkComputer/README.md

 ![](images/1.png)

-I fiddled around at it turns out `setpriv --nnp` gives us uid 0 (which somehow isnt root (?) ), this is intereting because maybe uid 0 has more ownership in the shell.
+I fiddled around at it turns out `setpriv --nnp` gives us uid 0 (which somehow isnt root (?) ), this is interesting because maybe uid 0 has more ownership in the shell.

 Also it turns out with `setpriv /bin/busybox` I can run the binaries in busybox, such as cat, less, etc. But with this im still uid 1338.